Andrew-McGee/foam/README.md

 - Popup song menus for Play next, Add to queue, go to album, go to artist
 - Album and Playlist menu to add all songs to end of queue
 - Filters now work on albums view, artists view and tracks view
+- Series match to find other albums in multi disc or multi volume sets
+- Smart search from top bar with results page

 #### _Not Yet Working_
 - Browser authentication for Ampache with cookies
 - Track seeking via slider
-- Search from top bar
 - Some quirky pagination bugs and better logic for start/end
 - Queue manipulation (re-order, remove track)
 - Adding or removing favourites (tagged)